 - There’s a valuable sign-up bonus

-New applicants can receive up to 30,000 Scotia Rewards Points.
-The first 25,000 Points are awarded after you make $1,000 in purchases within the first three months; to earn the remaining 5,000 Points, cardholders must spend $10,000 in the first year.
-At a 1% redemption value for travel, a 30,000 Point bonus comes out to around $300 in rewards.
+New applicants can receive up to 20,000 Scotia Rewards Points, which are awarded after you make $1,000 in purchases within the first three months.
+At a 1% redemption value for travel, a 20,000 Point bonus comes out to around $200 in rewards.

 - The card offers great travel insurance coverage